Constance Travis: Family

 In 1936, Edwards married Ray Travis, son of Ernest Travis, co-founder of Travis Arnold that eventually became the Travis Perkins timber and building materials chain.
 Constance and Ray met in 1933 on the stairwell of a Bloomsbury building where they were both taking singing lessons.

 On the first morning of their honeymoon, Constance received a shock when the maid at their hotel brought the morning tea in with the words "He's gone, ma'am".
 It transpired that she was referring to the abdication of King Edward VIII rather than the desertion of Ray.

 Constance and Ray lived in Kingsthorpe and then Dallington, Northamptonshire.
 They moved to Quinton in 1964.
 They had children Tony and Hilary.
 Ray died in 1988.

 Later life

-At age 78, Travis suffered a stroke which meant that she was confined to a wheelchair for the rest of her life.
+At age 78, Travis suffered a stroke and used a wheelchair for the rest of her life.
 She found solace in distributing the funds of her charitable trust, the Constance Travis Charitable Trust, which she founded in the early 1980s and has become one of the leading family grant-making trusts in Britain.
 Its assets include £27 million of Travis Perkins shares.
 On her 100th birthday Travis ensured that £100,000 was given to each of her favourite charities.
 She died on 24 December 2015 (aged 104) at her home in Quinton.